 The Company continues to make progress on its AMS business.
 The Company has three long-term sales agreements in place for its technology with major aerospace companies.
-However, the Company was notified by AMS' largest customer that it will reduce order volume for the remainder of 2020 and into 2021 due to the COVID-19 pandemic.
+However, based on customer communications, the Company anticipates reduced order volume for the remainder of 2020 and into 2021 due to the COVID-19 pandemic.